AKW254/TechTitans/README.md

 [Back to top](#table-of-contents)
 ```

 Make sure to replace the placeholder URLs, repository names, and any other details with your actual project data.
-This updated README provides a comprehensive overview of your TitanTech Blog project for GitHub.
+This updated README provides a comprehensive overview of your TechTitans Blog project for GitHub.